inscist/api-guidelines/Guidelines.md

 Under UPSERT semantics, a PATCH call to a nonexistent resource is handled by the server as a "create", and a PATCH call to an existing resource is handled as an "update".
 To ensure that an update request is not treated as a create or vice versa, the client **MAY** specify precondition HTTP headers in the request.
 The service **MUST NOT** treat a PATCH request as an insert if it contains an If-Match header and **MUST NOT** treat a PATCH request as an update if it contains an If-None-Match header with a value of "*".

-If a service does not support UPSERT, then a PATCH call against a resource that does not exist **MUST** result in an HTTP "409 Conflict" error.
+If a service does not support UPSERT, then a PATCH call against a resource that does not exist **MUST** result in an HTTP `409 Conflict` error.

 #### 4.4.4.
 Options and link headers
 OPTIONS allows a client to retrieve information about a resource, at a minimum by returning the Allow header denoting the valid methods for this resource.